Grants for voluntary and community organisations

 - agreeing reduced rents or preferential terms on council-owned buildings through Community Asset Transfers

 Consulting on the draft VCS grants prospectus: a new approach to the council’s grant funding to the VCS

-We want to consult with voluntary and community sector (VCS) organisations and other interested parties to find out what they think about our new approach to grant funding.
+From November 2015 to February 2016 we consulted with VCS organisations and other interested parties to find out what they think about our proposed approach to grant funding.

 Support service for Bristol’s VCS organisations

-We have awarded Voscur funding to provide a VCS support service until 2016.
+We've awarded Voscur funding to provide a VCS support service until 2020.

 The two parts of this service are:

 The Support Hub helps Bristol-based voluntary and community sector (VCS) groups and organisations improve their performance, capacity, sustainability and quality.

 The Voice and Influence service represents VCS groups and organisations in Bristol to help influence decisions on policy and development in the city.

 Community Investment Strategy 2012 to 15